voi-api/voi-api.github.io/maas-pro.md

 }
 ```

-Within each operational zone(every is it's own zone), there are zone areas, such as no-parking areas, slow areas, and operational areas.
+Every city has it's own operational zone.
+Within each operational zone, there are zone areas, such as no-parking areas, slow areas, and operational areas.
 To display Zone areas in a partner app, the geolocation can be received using the get zones endpoint.
 Zone areas are rarely updated so we recommend caching Zone areas no more than once every 6 hours.

 ### Supported Zone Areas